Princeton: A Visitor’s Guide

 Get Outdoors

-Take a walk along the Delaware-Raritan Canal towpath, stroll around Carnegie Lake, explore the trails in the Institute Woods, Herrontown Woods Arboretum, or in the Mountain Lakes Open Space Area.
-While it is possible to walk to these places from the library, you might want to drive closer to each location.
+Take a walk along the Delaware-Raritan Canal towpath, stroll around Carnegie Lake, explore the trails in the Institute Woods, Herrontown Woods Arboretum or in the Mountain Lakes Open Space Area.
+These locations are a short drive from the library.
 Parking is available.

 Albert Einstein

-Einstein’s residence at 112 Mercer Street, where he lived from 1935-1955, is currently a private home and can be viewed from the street.
-There is no burial site for him, in Princeton or anywhere else.
-A bust of Einstein can be found at the Princeton Battle Monument Park located at 55 Stockton Street.
+Einstein’s residence at 112 Mercer St., where he lived from 1935-1955, is a private home and can be viewed from the street.
+A bust of Einstein can be found at the Princeton Battle Monument Park located at 55 Stockton St.

 Gargoyles & Tigers